Andrew Scoggin is CEO of Scoggin Capital Investment.

 He has served on numerous boards in the Boise area and is currently serving on the boards of the Treasure Valley YMCA, the Idaho Technology Council, the Trey McIntyre Project, and as chair of the Treasure Valley Education Partnership (TVEP).

-Karen Vauk, president and CEO of The Idaho Foodbank, is a member of St. Luke’s Health System board of directors.
+Bill Whitacre, former president and chief executive officer of the J.R.
+Simplot Co., is a member of St. Luke’s Health System Board of Directors.

 Bill joined Simplot in March 2000 as president of the Turf & Horticulture Group, and then became president of the AgriBusiness Group in 2002.
 He was appointed president and CEO of the company in 2009.
 He retired from Simplot in 2018.
 Previously, he was president and CEO of Research Seeds, a Land O’Lakes subsidiary.

 Bill has served as a board member of The Fertilizer Institute, International Plant Nutrition Institute, Nutrients for Life Foundation, Farm Foundation and Heartland Regional Medical Center.
 He is a past president of the American Seed Trade Association, Western Seed Association and North American Seed Institute.

 A passionate supporter of non-profit organizations, Bill rode in the Dakar Rally as a benefit for the Ronald McDonald House Charities.